AI vendor contract red flags before you sign?Use this procurement checklist in 2026.

 Use this page with the diligence stack

-Contract red flags are only useful when they flow into due diligence, shortlist scoring, and pilot testing.
-Otherwise you have a clever note, not a decision process.
+Contract red flags are only useful when they flow into due diligence, shortlist scoring, pilot testing, and the final decision memo.
+Otherwise you have a clever note, not a controlled buying process.

 Close the loop from contract terms to rollout control.